AndrianovaVeronika/unicorn-cv-evaluator/README.md

 ## ✨ Features

+- 📋 Analyze job descriptions directly on the browser page – no need to switch tabs
+- 💬 Extract only the essentials – skip the fluff, keep the value
-- 📋 Analyze how well your resume fits a job posting
+- 🧠 Unicorn Score – see how well your resume matches the job
-- 🧠 Get a Unicorn Score (0–100)
-- ✅ See matched skills and what's missing
+- ✅ Skill Matching – view what fits and what's missing
-- 💡 Get AI-generated suggestions for improvement
+- 💡 Smart Suggestions – AI-powered tips to improve your resume
-- 🧩 Built as a Chrome Extension (Manifest V3)
+- 🧩 Chrome Extension (Manifest V3)
-- 🔐 Uses a secure backend proxy for OpenAI API
+- 🔐 100% local AI – Your resume and job data never leave your device

+## !!!
+- ⚙️ Requires local setup of Mistral 7B via Ollama – GPU recommended for best performance

 ---